bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:09:15

-Yeah, so the extra step is that we take that shared secret, that shared key, and we add the public key of the recipients to that shared key.
+So the extra step is that we take that shared secret, that shared key, and we add the public key of the recipients to that shared key.

 Aaron: 00:09:25

 Right, so this is the same public key that I was sharing publicly, the silent payment thing that I had as a donation address.
-Yeah.
 And we now add the shared...
 No, you finish this sentence for me before I say it wrong.

 Ruben: 00:09:41

-Yeah, you add the shared key to it.
+You add the shared key to it.

-Aaron: 00:09:43

-Right.

-Ruben: 00:09:44

 Which is a derivative of the shared secret.

 Aaron: 00:09:45